lvr0899/SDN/README.md

 # SDN
-Implemented a web service using load balancing in MS Azure Cloud with Python programming.
+Implemention of Load Balancer for HTTP Requests in MS Azure using Virtualization Techniques with Python programming.